Eastern Ukraine ceasefire set to take place -- but will it hold?

 Prior to the announcement of the executive order, Ukrainian Foreign Minister Pavlo Klimkin said that he was "not at all" happy with the result of talks with Germany, France and Russia in Munich.

-Organization for Security and Cooperation in Europe (OSCE) Secretary-General Lamberto Zannier said in an interview that Putin's executive order would hurt the chances of the ceasefire to take hold.
+OSCE Secretary-General Lamberto Zannier said in an interview that Putin's executive order would hurt the chances of the ceasefire to take hold.

 "The steps taken last night by Russia to recognize these documents are making implementation (of the ceasefire) more difficult," he told Radio Free Europe.